silverhairs/silverhairs/README.md

 I am a Software Engineer

 - 👷 I am currently working as a Senior Mobile Engineer at [Flaconi](https://flaconi.de)
-- 🌱 I’m currently learning about Program Language Design and Development.
+- 🌱 I’m currently learning about Compilers and Programming Language Design.
 - 💬 Ask me about [Dart](https://dart.dev), [Flutter](https://flutter.dev), and [Go](https://go.dev)
 - 📫 How to reach me hello@silverhairs.engineer
 - ⚡ Fun fact: I've watched more 1000 hours of anime (For the moment 😲)